 In recent years, trading and investing in gold have become more convenient than ever.
 Technology has eliminated the need for physical gold trading, allowing individuals to invest and trade securely and efficiently.
-Various instruments, such as gold futures and options, have also made trading more accessible for traders, allowing them to speculate on the short-term price movements of gold.
-To make the most of these instruments, it is vital to know the gold ten futures and expiry dates in 2025.
+Various instruments, such as gold futures and options, have also made trading more accessible, allowing traders to speculate on short-term gold price movements.
+To make the most of these instruments, it is vital to know the gold ten futures and expiry dates in 2026.

-Gold is a commodity that is often traded through derivative contracts like futures and options.
-These contracts do not have any intrinsic value and derive their value from the underlying asset.
-This means that a change in the price of gold brings about a change in the price of the gold ten futures and options contracts.
+Gold is a commodity often traded through derivative contracts such as futures and options.
+These contracts have no intrinsic value and derive their value from the underlying asset.
+This means that a change in the price of gold results in a change in the prices of the ten gold futures and options contracts.

 In derivative instruments like futures and options, the parties agree on a contract to purchase or sell an underlying asset at a fixed price on a specific date.
 The last trading day of these contracts is known as the expiry date, and as the contracts expire, they lose all value.
 Upon expiry, traders can settle their contracts through cash settlement or by taking physical delivery of the commodity.

-Here are the expiry dates for MCX Gold Ten futures contracts in 2025 -
+Here are the expiry dates for MCX gold ten futures contracts in 2026 -

 Contract Launch Month |